Car Accident Lawyer Serving Miami

 - Accidents involving motorcycles, bikes, pedestrians, or commercial vehicles make up a large percentage of accidents in Miami

-Other common causes include: speeding, failure to yield the right of way, running a stop sign or failure to obey traffic signals.Should You Go to the Doctor After a Car Crash in Miami
+Other common causes include: speeding, failure to yield the right of way, running a stop sign or failure to obey traffic signals.Miami, Florida: Most Common Injuries Sustained in a Car Crash

 - Whiplash is a common injury that occurs from rear-end collisions.
 Whiplash affects the neck, and the injury is caused by a forceful and/or back-and-forth movement in the neck.